 In the year 1942 the solution to the poverty of Little Hell or now known more as “Little Sicily” was to tear down most of the shanty towns and dilapidated buildings and houses and replace it all with the Francis Cabrini Green Low Rise project buildings.

 Many Italians left the neighborhood and migrated to West Town along “The Patch” while many other families moved into the projects.
 The low rises were mainly for white Italian families; however, African Americans were allowed to move into these projects.
 The projects were 75% white and 25% African American upon opening.

-During the World War II years the projects were mostly happy dwellings where people got along and the projects were well maintained by the Chicago Housing Authority that built them.
+During the World War II years, the projects were mostly happy dwellings where people got along and the projects were well maintained by the Chicago Housing Authority.
 The arrival of African Americans did not start to become an issue for this mostly Italian neighborhood until after World War II.
 The Projects were mainly built to house World War II workers but when the war ended so did the war industry leaving many workers destitute and unemployed.
 The African Americans were the first to lose their jobs and would have the hardest time finding new jobs because this was the 1940s when the white man was put first.
-Some desperate African Americans resorted to crime as a means to get by which threatened to bring the neighborhood back to the state of terror it was for 80-90 years.
+Some desperate African Americans resorted to crime to get by which threatened to bring the neighborhood back to the state of terror it was for 80-90 years.

 By the later 1940s Italian street gangs formed in the Cabrini Green neighborhood that would patrol the streets to protect the neighborhood, on the other side of the coin, they often bullied groups of black youths and beat them up for almost no reason, so there was good and bad with these gangs.